 Prior to the project starting, we require you to thoroughly discuss safety issues, emergency plans, and proper tool use with the volunteers.
 Discuss any safety concerns of the project or region (altitude sickness, poison oak, bears, etc.).
-Discuss what steps should be taken in case of emergency, especially if you are not present.
+Discuss what steps should be taken in case of emergency, especially if there is no or limited cell phone service.
 Please demonstrate proper and safe use of each of the tools the crew will be using and any precautions they should take on the trail.